The Ultimate Big Island Travel Guide, Updated 2023

 Hawaii Tourism Authority (HTA) / Heather Goodman

-If you've been to the Big Island before, please note that many of your beloved restaurants may have closed and many attraction may still be closed or have modified hours.
+Currently, there are no pre-entry requirements if you are visiting Hawaii.
+However, if you've been to the Big Island before, please note that many of your beloved restaurants may have closed and many attractions may still be closed or have modified hours.
 Make reservations in advance if there's something you'd really like to do or a restaurant you'd love to try.

 Also, please remember to practice aloha on your trip.
-Understand that Maui is an isolated island with limited medical resources.
-Respect locals by adhering to local mask mandates, social distancinng, and following all state protocols.
+Understand that the Big island is an isolated island with limited medical resources.
+Respect the local residents by adhering to local mask mandates, social distancing and following all state protocols.
 For more on the latest Covid-19 travel updates for Hawaii, click here.